 The upgrade also will provide more than 60 high-definition television channels and on-demand video services, the first cable alternative to satellite dish programming services.

-The project, which will begin construction the first week of May, is anticipated to be completed
+The project, which will begin construction the first week of May, is anticipated to be completed in November, with full services set to be made available before the end of the year.

 "This is our chance to make a long-term investment in the Farmington community," Dunkeson said. "...
 We believe the demand is here."